 How to Use Mechanical Pencils

 Mechanical pencils work like pens.
 You simply click the end button to feed out more lead as, and when, it’s needed.
 Hold the button down and gently push on the lead to retract it.
 When one lead is finished, continue clicking until the next one appears.

 Each pencil gauge requires a different mechanical pencil body and each grade of lead needs a separate pencil too.
 That adds up.
 I use 4H, 2H, HB, B, and 2B, 0.3mm pencils, so I need 5 mechanical pencil bodies.

 You need another set of pencils to use 0.5mm pencils and so on.
 Personally, I own a full set of pencils for each gauge of 0.3, 0.5, and 0.7mm leads but I mainly use the 0.3s.

 You may decide on a different range, you can easily ditch 4H and 2H and replace them with normal pencils.

 Originally, I bought the cheaper ‘120 A3’ Pentel pencils, then the slightly more expensive ‘P200’ model, that’s less prone to jamming.
-Now I like to use Staedtler Mars Micro Pencils which, as you’d expect from a German brand, are well made, a comfortable weight with a rubberized grip.
+I also like to use Staedtler Mars Micro Pencils which, as you’d expect from a German brand, are well made, a comfortable weight with a rubberized grip.

 All my pencils have a detachable top button and the pencil chamber holds the leads.
 When one lead is exhausted, the next is supposed to slot into place.
 This is where it goes wrong.
 Sometimes, the lead gets stuck.